-Higher relapse rates in HIV seronegative patients were seen in patients with a positive sputum culture at 2 months (i.e., at the time of study randomization), cavitation on chest x-ray, and bilateral pulmonary involvement.
+In HIV-negative patients, higher relapse rates were seen in patients with a positive sputum culture at 2 months (i.e., at the time of study randomization), cavitation on chest x-ray, and bilateral pulmonary involvement.

 The death rate among all study participants did not differ between the two treatment groups.

-- Clinical and Laboratory Standards Institute.
+1. Clinical and Laboratory Standards Institute.
 M24-A Susceptibility Testing of Mycobacteria, Nocardiae, and Other Aerobic Actinomycetes; Approved Standard.
 23 ed.
 2003.
-Clinical Laboratory Standards Institute, Wayne, PA
+Clinical Laboratory Standards Institute, Wayne, PA.

 How Supplied/Storage and Handling

-Priftin is supplied as 150 mg round normal convex dark-pink film-coated tablets debossed "Priftin" on top and "150" on the bottom, packaged in aluminum formable foil blister strips placed in cartons of 32 tablets (4 strips of 8).
-Each strip of 8 tablets is inserted into an aluminum foil laminated pouch.
-(NDC 0088-2100-03).
+Priftin is supplied as 150 mg round normal convex dark-pink film-coated tablets debossed "Priftin" on top and "150" on the bottom, packaged in aluminum formable foil blister strips inserted into an aluminum foil laminated pouch.